Moscow theater hostage crisis: Chemical agent mystery and subsequent identification

 It was reported that efforts to treat victims were complicated because the Russian government refused to inform doctors what type of gas had been used.
 In the records of the official investigation, the agent is referred to as a "gaseous substance".
 In other cases, it is referred to as an "unidentified chemical substance".

 The Russian Federation, as a member-state of the Chemical Weapons Convention, undertook "never and under no circumstances to carry out any activities prohibited to member-states of this Convention to develop, to accumulate, to stockpile and to use chemical weapons that can cause death, temporary incapacitation, or permanent harm to humans or animals."
 The Convention obliges the states to fulfill the conditions of toxic chemicals' use that allow to exclude or considerably reduce the degree of injury and gravity of consequences.
 (The Convention allows the use of some chemical agents like tear gas for "law enforcement including domestic riot control", but requires that "riot control agents" have effects that "disappear within a short time following termination of exposure.")

 Analysis of drug residue from the clothing of two British hostages and the urine of a third British hostage, by a team of researchers at the British chemical and biological defense laboratories at Porton Down, Wiltshire, England, indicated that two fentanyl derivatives had been used.
 Neither of those two were fentanyl or 3-methylfentanyl (the Russian Minister of Health earlier said that fentanyl or one of its derivatives had been used, but did not specify which derivatives).

 The Porton Down analysis by James R. Riches and his colleagues showed that while fentanyl or 3-methylfentanyl were absent from the urine of one survivor and residues of the agent in the clothing of two other British survivors, the veterinary large animal sedative drug carfentanil and anesthetic agent remifentanil were identified by liquid chromatographic tandem mass spectrometry in one hostage's urine and on the clothing of three hostages who had returned to Britain after the hostage rescue.
-The authors concluded that carfentanil and remifentanil were used as a mixture in the chemical agent employed by Russian troops to subdue the Chechen militants and hostages at the Barricade Theater, perhaps suspended in the anesthetic agent halothane.
+The authors concluded that carfentanil and remifentanil were used as a mixture in the chemical agent employed by Russian troops to subdue the Chechen terrorists and hostages at the Barricade Theater, perhaps suspended in the anesthetic agent halothane.